D.A.’s Tradition of Self-Support

-Just like your own group, the GSO is self-supporting through the contributions of DA groups and members everywhere.
+Debtors Anonymous is self-supporting through the contributions of D.A. groups and members everywhere.
 D.A. cannot serve you or any suffering compulsive debtor without your personal and your group’s experience, strength, hope and financial support.
 The Fellowship’s office must serve a growing number of members like you and groups like yours, and it cannot do so without adequate funds and prudent reserves.
 Each D.A. member and group is asked to provide regular support at every level, so that each DA member, each group, and the office can do the most important task that any of us has: to carry the message to the still-suffering compulsive debtor.

 How do my contributions help D.A.?

 - The General Service Office (GSO)

 - the publication of literature and other recovery materials

 How can I make individual contributions?

 - Each individual D.A. member who is able is asked to contribute at each meeting so your local group has enough funds to pay rent, buy literature, sponsor special events, build a prudent reserve, and contribute to any Area Group, any Intergroup and the Fellowship as a whole.
 Even if you are unable to give, please keep coming back.
 The still-suffering debtor is the most important person in D.A. and all the efforts of both the GSO and the General Service Board (GSB) serve you and help you and all compulsive debtors like you recover.
 Members who have experienced prosperity through recovery in D.A. can consider putting $5 or more in the basket at each meeting.
-Individuals can make separate contributions to the GSB of up to $5,000 per calendar year.
+Additionally, individuals can make direct contributions to the Fellowship of up to $5,000 per calendar year.
 Individuals may want to contribute directly to the Fellowship on a regular basis or to celebrate special occasions such as: